Home About Basics Casts Theory Verification References Contact

 · Mass density i.e., mass per unit length.
 The mass density distribution with the bending stiffness distribution gives dynamic rod properties e.g., eigenfrequencies.

-Here, the method used to verify the rod distributions is shown with the rod distributions for the 50ft oh ref. cast as an example.
+Here, the method used to verify the rod distributions is presented with the rod distributions for the 50ft oh ref. cast as an example.
 The fly rod blank is modeled for each rod section as a hollow tapered tube with a Young’s modulus and density varying linearly along the section.
-The outer diameter is measured but the inner diameter, Young’s modulus and density are treated as unknown.
+The outer diameter is measured but the inner diameter, Young’s modulus and density are treated as unknowns.
 The unknowns are varied until acceptable agreement with experiments is obtained.

 Each ferrule gives an increase in local bending stiffness and mass density.

 The guides (including wrapping) give additions to the mass density with the relative additions being largest for the tip section.
-The guides are modeled using a mass density distribution giving an addition centered at the position of each guide.
+The guides are modeled using a smoothed mass density distribution giving an addition centered at the position of each guide.

 The rod verification method includes the following measurements: